CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/official-rules-and-rulings.md

 {: .text-center }
 # ORIGINAL RULES

-The original rules for the _Middle-earth: Collectible Card Game_ (_MECCG_) include the official rulesbooks, official errata & clarifications, and the sanctioned tournament policies:
+Iron Crown Enterprises (ICE) published the rules for playing the _Middle-earth: Collectible Card Game_ (_MECCG_) across various set and expansion rulebooks, along with errata & clarifications to the rules and cards, and supplemented by policies for sanctioned tournament games.
- - The rulesbooks and rules inserts were published along with each set and expansion of _MECCG_.
+ - A Rulesbook or rules insert was published along with each set and expansion of _MECCG_.
 Additional rules and annotations to the rules were published in the _Companion_ books.
- - Errata and clarifications to the rules and cards were published in the various _Companion_ and _Player Guide_ books and in the online Collected Rulings File (CRF).
+ - Errata and clarifications to the rules and cards were published in the various _Companion_ and _Player Guide_ books and provided on their website in the Frequently Asked Questions (FAQ) and Collected Rulings File (CRF).
  - Rules and regulations for sanctioned tournament play were published in the Council of Lórien Tournament Policy.

 These original rules are the _official_ rules in that they were authored or authorized by Coleman Charlton and Mike Reynolds, the Designers and Developers of _Middle-earth CCG_ at Iron Crown Enterprises.
-However, some of these official rules, rulings, and clarifications are _outdated_ as they were revised, clarified, over superceded over the course of the game.
-The Emended Rules present the correct, final, and complete version of the rules.

-The digital versions of the original rules include annotations to the rules but the text is left in its original form except for minor typographical, grammatical, and formatting corrections.
+However, some of these rules are _outdated_ as they were revised, clarified, or superceded over the course of the game.
+ICE never published a complete and final ruleset as they were developing a second edition of _MECCG_ instead (titled "Lord of the Rings Expandable Card Game" (LoRE), which was never released as ICE lost their license to produce Middle-earth games.
+The digital version of these original rules do _not_ include errata, clarifications, or revisions but they do correct minor typographical, grammatical, and formatting issues.
+The Complete & Final Rules present the rules with all errata, clarifications, and other revisions.

-## OFFICIAL RULESBOOKS
+## ORIGINAL RULESBOOKS

 The official rulesbooks and rule sources include: